joysmith/HTML-CSS-Tutorial-and-Projects-Course-Flexbox-Grid---jhon-smigal/10-default-starter/README.md

 }
 ```

-In main.css, copy color from jhon notes
+In main.css, copy color from john notes

 ```css
 *,